forfungg/lem_in/README.md

 The program cannot have memory leaks.

+Executable must be compiled with flags:
+- Wall
+- Wextra
+- Werror

 All files have to correspond with 42 norm.
 In brief:
 ```
 	Function can contain maximum of 25 lines